 The government says that short-term illness and self-isolation shouldn’t be a consideration when deciding whether to furlough employees.

-The scheme has been put in place to support all workers (not just employees) paid through the PAYE system on or before 30 October.
+The scheme has been put in place to support all workers (not just employees) paid through the PAYE system.

 This means if you have apprentices, casual workers or zero-hours contract workers, they’ll still be covered if they’re paid through PAYE.

 If a worker is self-employed, they won’t qualify for furlough under the CJRS, but they might be eligible for in the form of the Self-employed Income Support Scheme (SEISS).
 This scheme has been set up to help self-employed people whose businesses have been adversely affected by the pandemic.

 As restrictions are still in place, the government has extended the SEISS to cover a fourth and fifth grant.
 It should also cover people newer to self-employment as it takes in 2019-2020 tax returns into account.